Locations:

 Spasmodic Dysphonia

-Spasmodic dysphonia is a rare speech disorder that affects how your voice sounds.
-It can make your voice suddenly sound breathy, strained or as if you’ve lost your voice.
-Spasmodic dysphonia symptoms may come and go.
-There’s no cure for it, but there are treatments, including medication and voice therapy.
+Spasmodic dysphonia is a rare speech disorder that can make it hard to use your voice.
+It happens when your vocal cords go into uncontrollable spasms.
+It can make your voice suddenly sound strained, breathy or as if you’ve lost your voice.
+There’s no cure for it, but there are treatments, including medication and voice therapy, that can help.

 Advertisement